 A diamond’s clarity grade doesn’t just refer to its transparency.
 It also specifies the type, size, and number of imperfections on its surface as well as inside, such as tiny bits of minerals and even air bubbles that formed within the diamond itself.
 These are called inclusions.
 Larger, darker, and/or more numerous flaws will result in a lower clarity grade.

 Clarity grades for diamonds in the GIA system, the most widely used system, range from “Flawless” (F) to “Included” (I), with several grades in between.
 Some grades even have numbered subdivisions.
 Higher numbers mean a higher grade.

-A diamond doesn’t have to be certified Flawless to be beautiful.
+A diamond doesn’t have to be graded Flawless to be beautiful.
 After all, gemologists grade these diamonds under 10X magnification.
 Instead of looking for a oval-cut diamond with a high clarity grade, look for one that’s eye-clean.
 That means it has no flaws visible to the naked eye.
 For one-carat oval diamonds, you can even go as flow as “Very Slightly Included 2” (VS2, a mid-range grade) or “Slightly Included 1” (SI1, a low-end grade) and still find eye-clean stones.